- better sleep

 Once you are motivated, use the book as a manual for making basic darkness for yourself at your own place.
 Download the companion zip file to get all the plans for components as well as some reference reading.

 Help from others may or may not come.
 You are the one you have been waiting for.
 The need for self-reliance applies to darkness more than anything else I’ve ever gotten involved with.
 It has been hard for me to recover enough of a self to rely on, to ferret out remnants of it I didn’t know I had.
 But bit by bit, “a little here, a little there”, the task is being accomplished.

-The full application of the idea of hygienic darkroom retreating consists of doing retreats of increasing length alternated with periods of making the radical changes in lifeway you are now capable of.
+The full application of the idea of hygienic darkroom retreating consists of doing retreats of increasing length alternated with periods of making the radical changes in lifeway one becomes capable of in darkness.
 This includes studying and applying the rest of hygiene.
 Continue until your psychic integrity and physical health are completely restored.
 Live.

 Chapters are mostly practical with a dose of theory to start with.

 - hygiene: the theory underlying the restful use of darkness